 For university data to be protected throughout its life cycle in a manner consistent with its data type, level of risk, and criticality, Northeastern has adopted Data Classification Guidelines (“Guidelines”).
 Institutional Data shall be classified in accordance with the Guidelines to identify to users the level of confidentiality, legal requirements, and minimum protections for the data throughout its lifecycle.
 All institutional data, regardless of where it is stored and maintained, or what purpose(s) it serves, will be classified for the appropriate level of sensitivity, confidentiality, and applicable legal requirements.
 Extracts from and backups of data shall have the same classification level and require the same protective measures as the source data in the system of record.
 The Guidelines inform access parameters for each category of data.

 Individuals may access, use, or store Critical or High Risk (Levels 4 and 3) data only with authorization from the appropriate data custodian, based on demonstration of legitimate business use commensurate with their responsibilities, as well as training where appropriate or required.
 Requests for authorization should be directly related to business needs and made in accordance with established standards and procedures used by each business domain.
 Once access is granted, data users are entrusted to exercise due care in using the university’s information, to protect data from unauthorized use, disclosure, alteration, or destruction, and to handle data in accordance with the Guidelines.

 B1.
-Data Custodians are responsible for maintaining the access controls for their areas’ Critical, High Risk and Medium Risk data.
+Data Custodians are responsible for maintaining the access controls for their areas’ Critical, High Risk and Limited Risk data.
 Their supervisors and the Data Steward for the subject area are responsible for transitioning the responsibilities as staff turns over.

 B2.
 Data Custodians are responsible for providing guidance and assistance in identifying how to best provide authorized persons access to the university data under their purview required for the requestor’s work, as approved by and agreed to by the account holder’s manager.